rikschennink/react-contextual-router/README.md

-# React Context Router
+# React Contextual Router

-React Context Router is a contextual routing library for React.
-Conditionally load components based on contextual parameters.
-If the specific component has been scrolled into view (save CPU load), if the viewport matches certain media queries, or if the user for instance has a specific input device.

-Build specific components for specific contexts instead of mixing a mobile menu with a desktop one.
+React Contextual Router is a routing library for React for conditional component loaded based on the user context.
+For instance, is the user using the app on a wide screen, is the user using a pointer device, has the user seen a component.
+Based on this information you can then load component A or B to better suit functionality to the context of the user.

-React Context Router is an experimental port of [ConditionerJS](http://conditionerjs.com) to React.
+For now, this is an experiment in porting [ConditionerJS](http://conditionerjs.com) to React.

 ## Example